odm7341/dispatchDuck/README.md

 ✅ **Highly Flexible** — Can support standard HLS, Mpeg-DASH as well as DASH-DRM, Youtube, Twitch and other livestreaming services as channels\
 ✅ **Proxy Support** — Full support for passing proxy servers to bypass geo restrictions.
 Also support for bypassing proxy for specific URL's used in initial redirections\
 ✅ **Custom Header Support** — Currently supports the 'Referer' and 'Origin' headers by appending `#referer=<URL>` or `#origin=<URL>` (or both) fragments to the end of the URL\
+✅ **Support for Radio Stations as TV Channels** — Add your favourite radio stations as TV channels by using `#novideo=true` fragment at the end of the URL or the `-novideo` argument as a custom profile\
 ✅ **Extended Stream Type Detection** — Fallback option that checks MIME type of stream URL for streamlink plugin selection

 ---